SonicSerpentine/vim_pkg/README.md

 ### VIMRC ###

 This is an evolving config based on my initial learnings of Vim, aesthetic preferences, and still brief experience developing withing it.
-One large objective of this config is to make it work across the multiple OSes and terminal environemtns I find myself working across.
+One large objective of this config is to make it work across the multiple OSes and terminal environments I find myself working across.
 * Windows -> gvim or through ConEmu
 * Linux
 * OSX terminal